zambrovski/mqtt-tf/README.md

     #
     aDc.callbackperiod=10000

+By default, all factories are enabled.
+You can disable them by providing a disable property using the factory class low-case.
+This will disable a voltmeter factory:

+	#
+	# Example to disable a voltmeter
+	#
+	tinkerforge.voltmeter.disabled=true

+As an alternative, you cand disable a concrete device:

+	#
+	# Example to disable the aDc device
+	#
+	aDc.disabled=true

 ### Run

-To run the software just run `java -jar <mqtt-tinkerforge-boot-version.jar>
+To run the software just run `java -jar <mqtt-tinkerforge-boot-version.jar>`.